BartMassey/sd/README.md

 level of the measured spectrum.
-Finally, the results of the simulation and analysis are displayed both textually and graphically using [`matplotlib`](https://matplotlib.org): the figures generated are also saved as PNG files in the current directory.
+Finally, the results of the simulation and analysis are displayed both textually and graphically using [`matplotlib`](https://matplotlib.org): the analysis and figures generated are also saved as `txt` and PNG files in the current directory.

 ## Build and Run